Beautiful Lakes in Pakistan

 It is a cold alpine lake located on the Western side of Deosai National Park, Gilgit-Baltistan, Pakistan.
 At a height of 4,142 meters, its location offers plenty of scenic views.
 Accessible through two routes – one via Astore and another via Skardu.
 From the main Astore town, it takes about 4 hours of jeep travel through a semi-metal road to reach Chillum, where houses are adjacent to plains.

-A jeep can cover the second route from Skardu in a few hours, but if trekked, it will take two days between November to May when the region is snowbound during spring, and there are wide varieties of flowers and butterflies.
+A jeep can cover the second route from Skardu in a few hours, but if trekked, it will take two days between November and May when the region is snowbound during spring, and there are wide varieties of flowers and butterflies.
 The most popular season for tourists is summer (June to early September), for which most come for sightseeing and adventure activities such as camping or walking around this spectacular place.

 50. Shimshal Lake